Revolutionary-Games/Thrive/doc/style_guide.md

   bodies are just a single line.
 Just a single if (without else) with a single line body can be written without braces, and this style should be preferred.

+- Ternary operators (`a ? b : c`) can be used instead of `if ... else` statements as long as they are kept readable.
+Nested ternaries are always banned and should be systematically replaced by if-blocks.

 - Single line variables (and properties) can be next to each other without a blank line.
 Other variables and class elements should have